 Urinary Tract Infection

 An infection in the urinary tract (UTI) and cystitis (inflammation of the bladder) can cause blood to pass in the urine.
 Don't be fooled by dark brown/red urine which can be porphyrin staining in the urine.
 Sightings of blood-tinged bedding or drips appearing when she isn't trying to urinate may have pet owners thinking that the bleeding is coming from the uterus, but it could be from her urine instead.
 If a cavy urinates on a non-porous surface, such as a hard kitchen floor or empty plastic litter box, try to collect the urine with a syringe or pipette to bring to an exotics vet.
 You can place a small amount of hydrogen peroxide onto the urine to see if it bubbles, which can indicate blood is present.
 The doctor will test the urine for infection and confirm the guinea pig has a UTI or cystitis.

 A mass or tumor, whether or not it's cancerous, on any part of a guinea pig's reproductive tract or urinary tract may cause her to pass blood.
 The mass may be irritating to whatever organ it is attached to or may have even started bleeding itself, and the guinea pig is just passing the blood.
 If this is the case, surgery is once again what is required to see if the tumor can be removed.

 Any time surgery is performed risks are involved.
-Guinea pigs stress very easily, and since they cannot be intubated during surgery, it can be difficult to keep an open airway.
+Guinea pigs stress very easily, and since they are very difficult to intubate during surgery, it can be difficult to keep an open airway.
 Always keep the risks in mind and see an experienced exotics vet to operate on your beloved cavy.
 Experts also recommend bringing the other guinea pigs along with the sick guinea pig to the hospital in order to help keep her calm.